evakazimirova/mturk/assets/Emotions Definitions.md

 __High Self-disclosure__ – the person answers the question and keeps the conversation going.

 __Disengagement__ (No interest) – the person is not following the flow of discussion, is paying attention to something else (e.g. own materials, staring at the window, looking to the side, etc.).
-He or she can’t respond correctly if addressed by other interlocutors and does not exhibit interest in the communication.
+He or she can’t respond correctly if addressed by other interlocutors and displays no interest in communication.

 __Engagement__ is one’s degree of participation, involvement, or interest in action